The Shipping Law Review: Decommissioning in the United Kingdom

 The Health and Safety Executive's (HSE) Energy Division is responsible for overseeing health and safety arising from work activity in the offshore oil and gas industry on the UKCS.

-The HSWA74 imposes strict criminal liability on all employers, who are under a duty to ensure the health and safety of all those affected by the conduct of such employer's operations, so far as is reasonably practicable.
-This duty therefore applies to all employees, contractors and third parties (including, visitors and members of the public).
-Where an employer can demonstrate that they have taken all reasonably practicable steps to avoid a breach they will be afforded a complete defence to any charge or breach of the HSWA74.
+The HSWA74 imposes strict criminal liability on all employers, who are under a duty to ensure the health and safety of all those affected by the conduct of an employer's operations, so far as is reasonably practicable.
+This duty therefore applies to all employees, contractors and third parties (including visitors and members of the public).
+If an employer can demonstrate that it has taken all reasonably practicable steps to avoid a breach, it will be afforded a complete defence to any charge or breach of the HSWA74.
 Individual officers, managers and directors whose neglect, consent or connivance contributed to the breach can also be prosecuted under the HSWA74 and imprisoned if convicted.
-Under the HSWA74 it is the duty of every employee while at work to take reasonable care for the health and safety of him or herself and of other persons who may be affected by his or her acts or omissions.
+Under the HSWA74, it is the duty of every employee while at work to take reasonable care for the health and safety of himself or herself and of other persons who may be affected by his or her acts or omissions.

 The Piper Alpha disaster in 1988 led to a number of wide-ranging changes in the oil and gas regulatory regime as part of the report following Lord Cullen's public inquiry.
 This placed responsibility on the 'duty holders' to:

 - prepare a safety case that demonstrates they have the ability and means to control major accident risks to an extent that is acceptable to the HSE;

 - consult the installation's safety representatives in the preparation, revision or review of the safety case;

 - operate the installation in compliance with the arrangements described in the current safety case;

 - implement effective measures to prevent uncontrolled releases of flammable or explosive substances;